CSC207-2022F-UofT/course-project-todo-find-a-team-name/README.md

-# Timetable Generator
+# Timetable Generator 🏫 📅
+NOTE FOR EVERYONE:
-Note: Saved timetables are saved in ```src/main/saved_timetables``` and demo session file is under ```src/main/resources/courses_cleaned.json```.
+- Saved timetables are saved in ```src/main/saved_timetables``` and demo session file is under ```src/main/resources/courses_cleaned.json```.
+- Enter the constraints for Constraints Input screen under ```To use Use Case 7``` in this README.
 ## Summary of How The Program Works
 The Timetable Generator is a program which stores courses on the University of Toronto’s Arts & Science Fall-Winter academic calendar and has the ability to generate and display timetables based on user-inputted requirements and preferences.
 Timetables can be exported and imported as files.
 Courses in generated timetables can also be edited, removed, or added through the user interface.
 The user can also prompt the program to display breadth course sections that match selected breadth categories sorted based on the user's preferred time.

 ![Timetable](src/main/images/Timetable.png)

 ## Organization
 We organized the repository by use case, then further divided it by clean architecture layers.
 Each use case package contains all classes in the Application business Rules layer and contains packages for the Interface adapters layer and Framework & Drivers layer.
 Outside of the use case packages, there is the entities package containing all entities used in the program.

 ## Design Decisions
 - We use Models that hold data equivalent to those in important Timetable/Session entities, which double as both request models and response models, since many use cases take entire timetables or sessions as inputs and outputs.
 This allows us to use entity information in our response and request models without making them reliant on the entities.
 We also created specific view models that are separate from the request and response models to display timetables when necessary.
-- **User Case 6**: Used dependency injection, used design pattern similar to builder design, and used observer design pattern and iterator design pattern by implementing Java.Flow from the Java Reactive Streams API.
+- **Use Case 6**: Used dependency injection, used design pattern similar to builder design, and used observer design pattern and iterator design pattern by implementing Java.Flow from the Java Reactive Streams API.
+- **Use case 7**: Demonstrate OCP by dependency inject through using abstraction to loosely decouple classes from different layers, and used MVC as a simple structure for the clean architecture.
 - **Use Case 3**: Chosen to have the user input an original Timetable to try and 'match' with pre-generated ones instead of trying to generate 2 matching new ones directly from a set of constraints.
 This limits computational complexity to reasonable levels.
 - **Use Case 3**: Implemented Observer design pattern (see below), and made use of Singleton pattern in helper Converter classes that really don’t have a reason to be initialized more than once (for the purpose of screaming architecture, and convenience of access)
 - Many of our interactors store timetables and sessions directly, but need to be updated whenever the user navigates between different timetables or when new ones are generated.
 To update the timetables and sessions, we use the Observer design pattern (implemented as Java.Flow from the Java Reactive Streams API ) since it solves the problem of alerting and updating relevant interactors when the selected timetable is changed.